KDDD10/simon-game/public/README.md

 The game is built using HTML, CSS and Javascript as a Milestone Project#2 for the Code Institute's Web Development course.

+The live website is available here: https://react-native-step-out.web.app/

+## UX Design

+### User stories

+As a first time user
+- I want to easily understand the main purpose of the game
+- I want to be able to navigate easily and play the game
+- I want to enjoy myself
+- I want to be able to play on multiple devices

+## Structure

+### Home Page

+- Introduces the movement and the main area
+- Provides a complete overview of the subject
+- Grabs the user's attention and grips it with a bold design and entertaining look

+User Goal:
+- Understand the main purpose of the website
+- Ability to see every section of the website
+- Easily navigate and interact with the website
+- Enjoyment in playing the game

+Website Goal:
+- Interest and engage the user
+- Presents the user with a preview of all content sections
+- Entertain the user

+## Wireframe

+### Home

+-

 ## Technologies